Ophiase/kafka-mlops-agent-pipeline/infra/k8s/README.md

 # Kubernetes Deployment

 This directory contains the Kubernetes equivalent of the Docker Compose setup.

-Docker Compose is great for local development and testing, but Kubernetes provides a more robust and scalable environment for deploying applications.

-Currently there is only the dashboard service deployed, we will add the other services in the future.
+Docker Compose is still great for hot-reload development because it mounts `/app` and `/shared`.
+In Kubernetes the containers run exactly as they are baked in their images, so there are **no bind mounts**.
+Because of that, make sure the dev images (e.g. `infra-mastodon-fetcher:dev`) already exist locally before deploying.

+The manifests now cover every service from `docker-compose`:

+- `kafka/` – single broker using `confluentinc/cp-kafka:8.1.0`.
+- `mastodon-fetcher/` – FastAPI control plane for the fetcher loop.
+- `metrics-processor/` – FastAPI control plane plus LLM integration.
+- `llm-server/` – Ollama server pod the processor talks to.
+- `dashboard/` – Django dashboard that orchestrates the other services.

 ## Setup Instructions